The Blog Social

 • Industry keywords your audience actually searches for

-• Location-based terms if relevant to your niche
+• Location-based terms are relevant to your niche

 The AI pulls keywords directly from your blog posts, but your pin titles and descriptions need to speak Pinterest’s language, not just blog language.
 You can also link specific keywords for each post to ensure those keywords are automatically included in the Pinterest title and description.